swahlquist/liligenspark/README.md

 about a successful build, then you can reload your browser and see the welcome page.
 You should be able to log in and go to town.

+To deploy the app, you'll want to precompile all assets.
+The easiest way to do this is to run `bin/deploy_prep`.

 ##### Additional Dependencies

 In order to support generating utterances for sharing,  downloading pdfs, and uploading